akruszewski/gibl/manuscript/chapter1.md

 This example uses a very simple generation pair {$$}(x + k) \bmod c{/$$}.
 But, in practice the pair generation algorithm is much more complex and harder to break by attackers.

-We can use the same algorithm for digital signatures:
+We can use similar algorithm for digital signatures:

 1. {$$}S(x, k){/$$}, that signs a message {$$}x{/$$} given a private key {$$}k{/$$}
 1. {$$}V(x, s, k){/$$}, that verifies a message {$$}x{/$$}, given signature {$$}s{/$$} and public key {$$}k{/$$}